thoughtram/blog/gatsby/content/blog/2018-02-13-a-simple-guide-to-reinforcement-learning.md

 You won!
 ##############################################
 ```

-Ok, great, feel free to checkout this embedded demo to familiarize yourself with the code at this point.

-{% include plunk.html url="https://machinelabs.ai/embedded/catch-5/1519735417824-BJzFfAGdG?tab=console&file=main.py" %}

 We'll keep the `play` method to have an API that we can call that gives us visual feedback when the agent plays the game.